rpgloverdragon/Evidential-Multilayer-Perceptron/README.md

 # Evidential-Multilayer-Perceptron
-Reliable variant of the bayesian multilayer perceptron, formalised in the Dempster-Shafer theory.
+MATLAB source code of the reliable variant of the bayesian multilayer perceptron, formalised in the Dempster-Shafer theory.

 To test the code, simply run (in matlab) the script contained in the "main.m" file